uddoktapay/docs/gateways.md

 This section allows you to collect proof of payment and other necessary information from customers.
 See [User Input Fields](#user-input-fields-1) below for detailed configuration.

-### Save options

-Choose how to save your bank gateway:

-- **Create** — Save and return to the bank gateways list
-- **Create & create another** — Save and immediately open a new form to create another bank gateway
-- **Back** — Return to the list without saving

 ::: tip
 Use **Replicate** on existing bank gateways to quickly create similar configurations with different bank details.
 :::